 In many cases, no purchase is necessary for using Visual Studio Team Services.
 There is no extra charge for active Visual Studio subscribers who join the account, there are five free users included with each Visual Studio Team Services account and unlimited stakeholders per account.
-Additionally, there are free amounts of certain additional services (e.g., Build and Deployment Hosted Agents, Build and Deployment Private Agents, Cloud-based Load Testing) available per account.
+Additionally, there are free amounts of certain additional services (e.g., Build and Release Hosted Pipelines, Build and Release Private Pipelines, Cloud-based Load Testing) available per account.

-When Visual Studio Team Services user plans and shared resources need to be purchased, this is done through Microsoft Azure.
+Billing of paid Visual Studio Team Services is done through Microsoft Azure.
 Visual Studio Team Services is a set of finished Azure services so there is no need to pay for the underlying infrastructure (VMs, storage, bandwidth, etc.) that is used to run your Visual Studio Team Services account.